 Before cleaning, you need to clean and prep the leather to remove any debris that could scratch or stain the leather.
 Vacuum the seats, making sure to get any debris lodged between the seats.
 Then spray the leather cleaning agent onto a microfiber cloth and clear away any remaining debris with slow, even circles.

 While the cleaning agent is still wet on the leather, gently scrub the leather with a soft-bristled brush.
 This will dislodge the dirt that has collected deep down in the leather.
 As the dirt and discoloration comes up to the surface, wipe it away with a microfiber cloth.

 After thoroughly wiping the leather clean of dirt in gentle, even wipes, the last step is to condition the leather.
 This protects it from damage and maintains its supple texture and quality.
 Apply conditioner with a microfiber cloth or sponge in circular wiping motions, taking care to use only a little at a time.
 Too much conditioner can leave your seats feeling greasy.
 After conditioning, park your Acura in a garage or someplace shady for at least an hour before getting back in.

 If you’d like to learn more about recommended routine service for your Acura vehicle, contact the team of expert technicians at Fisher Acura.
-We’re happy to provide maintenance tips and tricks you can use at home to help keep your Acura MDX in great shape for years to come, such as how often to change your spark plugs, how to check your car oil, or why your car is leaking water.
+We’re happy to provide maintenance tips and tricks you can use at home to help keep your Acura MDX in great shape for years to come, such as how much an oil change costs, how to remove a car battery, how often to change your spark plugs, how to check your car oil, what tire numbers mean, or why your car is leaking water.
 Be sure to explore our rotating selection of service specials, and then contact us to schedule service if it’s time for routine maintenance.